 We can expect the following in the coming years regarding IPTV:

-- Increase in number of users due to the lower cost of IPTV compared to traditional TV.
+- Increase in the number of users due to the lower cost of IPTV compared to traditional TV.

 - Personalized content based on data analytics that identifies user preferences and streaming habits.